 Students majoring in Education Studies are central to the civic engagement mission of Eugene Lang College.
-Located in New York City, the study of education occurs in one of nation's largest, most dynamic, and historic public school districts and in one of the world's most demographically diverse cities.
-By participating in internship programs through the Institute for Urban Education and a variety of civic engagement courses, students may work directly with schools, community-based organizations, prisons, nutrition and literacy campaigns, museums, and unionization efforts.
-Combined with an on-going interdisciplinary lecture series that brings together national scholars and thought leaders, these offerings enable Education Studies students to engage in civic life and social activism and to produce knowledge at the nexus of theory and practice.
-Students also have the opportunity to participate in study abroad programs that extend a critical eye toward transnational contexts and to explore how education becomes linked with technologies of imperialism and development.
+The college is located in New York City, one of the nation's largest and most dynamic and historic public school districts and one of the world's most demographically diverse cities.
+By participating in internship programs through the Institute for Urban Education and a variety of civic engagement courses, students can work directly with schools, community-based organizations, prisons, nutrition and literacy campaigns, museums, and unionization efforts.
+Combined with an ongoing interdisciplinary lecture series that brings together national scholars and thought leaders, these offerings enable students to engage in civic life and social activism and to explore the nexus of theory and practice.
+Students also have the opportunity to participate in study abroad programs that turn a critical eye toward transnational contexts and to explore how education becomes linked with technologies of imperialism and development.

 Upon graduation, students who complete the major in Education Studies are well positioned to pursue careers in public service; to enter programs certifying them to teach in public schools; to undertake graduate study in fields such as international relations and education, urban education, policy and reform, sociology, anthropology, social work, and public health; and to work in nontraditional educational, cultural, and nonprofit institutions and community and youth development organizations.

 Education Studies also offers two vibrant civic engagement programs: Lang in Cambodia (Facebook page here) and Healthclass2.0.